net-daemon/homeassistant-addon/netdaemon/README.md

 The NetDaemon project can be found at [https://github.com/net-daemon/netdaemon](https://github.com/net-daemon/netdaemon)

-## Pre-Alpha!
-Expect things to change
+## Beta

-This is in pre-alpha experimental phase and expect API:s to change over time.
+This is in beta phase and the API:s getting more stable but there could still be breaking changes!.
 Please use and contribute ideas for improvement or better yet PR:s.

-Only amd64 (non arm) is currently supported but ARM devices as Raspberry PI will be supported in the near future.

-The daemon is currently only distributed through Hassio add-on but a docker container and instruction to run locally will be provided in time.
+The daemon is currently only distributed through Home Assistant add-on and as a stand-alone docker container.

 ## Docs